"There are a lot of myths surrounding Hinduism but it's not a freak show," he says.

 And while many Western converts to Buddhism think it's all about meditation, most Buddhists, in fact, don't meditate.
 "It's not an outstanding feature of the religion - devotional practices are much more common."

-Associate Professor Sweetman joined the Department of Theology and Religion from a research fellowship in Germany.
+Professor Sweetman joined the Department of Theology and Religion from a research fellowship in Germany.
 Before that, he had been teaching at Newcastle University, "a student community not unlike Otago's".
 The major difference to his teaching here is not having access to a "lively Hindu community" and being able to take students to visit a Hindu temple.
-Instead, Associate Professor Sweetman incorporates plenty of audio-visual material into his lectures so students can experience some of the colour of this religion.
+Instead, Professor Sweetman incorporates plenty of audio-visual material into his lectures so students can experience some of the colour of this religion.

 His particular interest is exploring Western perceptions of Asian religions from the 1500s to modern Hollywood films.
 "The colonial expansion into India, and the subsequent debates between Protestants and Catholics, for instance, about which religion was more like Hinduism, and therefore 'false' is what interested me initially."